hpssjellis/navigating-covid-tweet-unroll/README.md

 # Reasons for Wearing Homemade Masks.

 1. When a contagious person exhales, talks, coughs or sneezes, virus laden droplets are caught by face coverings.
 Without face coverings these droplets can evaporate to a much smaller size.
 These much smaller micro-droplets can float farther distances, but more importantly are now much harder to stop even with professional grade masks.
+A reminder that the professional N95 masks are needed for hospital workers as machinery can aerosol the virus.

 1. If a large percentage of people wear homemade masks a virus has less chance of replicating.
 If a virus can't replicate the Pandemic stops.

+# Making a Homemade Mask

+A homemade mask can be as simple as cloth cut out of a t-shirt.
+Lots of online help for making various homemade face coverings